-- It is the responsibility of class teachers with the help of support staff to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time. - All adults in our school have high expectations of classroom and playground behaviour, and they strive to ensure that all children work to the best of their ability and treat each other well. - All adults are role models for the children and they must treat each child fairly and consistently. - The teachers treat all children in their classes with respect and understanding. - Class teachers report regularly to parents and carers about the progress of each child in line with the whole-school policy.
-However, the class teacher may also contact parents to make them aware of repeated low level unacceptable behaviour choices made by their child, such as calling out or disrupting the class. - The class teacher keeps a record of all incidents of unacceptable behaviour in class, in line with this policy.
+• It is the responsibility of class teachers with the help of support staff to ensure that the school rules are followed in their classes, and that their classes make positive behaviour choices during lesson time.

+- All adults in our school have high expectations of classroom and playground behaviour, and they strive to ensure that all children work to the best of their ability and treat each other well. - All adults are role models for the children and they must treat each child fairly and consistently. - The teachers treat all children in their classes with respect and understanding. - Class teachers report regularly to parents and carers about the progress of each child in line with the whole-school policy.
+However, class teachers may also contact parents to make them aware of repeated low-level unacceptable behaviour choices made by their child, such as calling out or disrupting the class. - The class teacher logs all incidents of unacceptable behaviour choices in class on CPOMS, in line with this policy.
 In the first instance, the class teacher will deal with these incidents themselves.
-However, if the child continues to misbehave, the class teacher will seek advice from the Phase Leader, then the Assistant Headteacher and if necessary the Headteacher. - If there are growing concerns about the behaviour or welfare of a child, the teacher will refer the matter straight away to the SENDCo and the Headteacher. - All meetings with parents are logged. - Support staff provide a positive model of behaviour and ensure high expectations are made explicit to the children.
-They inform class teachers of any unacceptable behaviour.
+However, if the child continues to make unacceptable behaviour choices, the class teacher will seek advice from the Phase Leader, then the Assistant Headteacher and if necessary the Headteacher. - If there are growing concerns about the behaviour or welfare of a child, the class teacher will refer the matter straight away to the SENDCo and the Headteacher. - All meetings with parents are logged on CPOMS by the class teacher. - Support staff provide a positive model of behaviour and ensure high expectations are made explicit to the children.
+They inform class teachers of any unacceptable behaviour choices.